devonartis/aws-security-workshops/docs/builder-sessions/permission-boundaries-build.md

 When you are done the **webadmin** user should have three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.

 ## Task 4 - Gather info needed for the Verify phase

 **ACTION**: Now that you have setup the IAM user for the web admins, it's time to pass this information on to the next team who will work through the **VERIFY** tasks.
 You need to gather some details about your IAM user and then hand this info to the next team.

 Copy the **IAM users sign-in link**, the IAM user name (if you used a name other then **webadmin**) and the password you used.
-You will also need the resource restriction that you used in your policies and the name you used for the permission boundary (if you used a name other then **webadminpermissionboundary**)
+You will also need the resource restriction that you used in your policies and the name you used for the permission boundary (if you used a name other than **webadminpermissionboundary**)

 Here are all of the details you need to pass to another team:

 * IAM users sign-in link:
 * IAM user name:
 * IAM user password:
 * Resource restriction identifier:
 * Permission boundary name:

 Enter this information into the **VERIFY** phase form and exchange forms with another team so you both can work through the tasks.

 You can now move on to the **Verify** phase!